In this guide, we go over how to sell your book on Kindle Direct Publishing KDP step by step. Publishing ebooks has never been easier.

 Instead of going through the entire process on your own, try out digital publishing platforms like PublishDrive.
 The team develops tools for publishing, managing, and promoting your book worldwide.
 Here are the things to know when publishing with PublishDrive:

-- You keep your existing links, reviews, and ratings when moving a book over to the platform.
+- You keep your existing links, reviews, and ratings when moving titles over to the platform.
 Plus, continuously track rankings and reviews on Amazon and Goodreads.

 - Get a full suite of promotional tools and features.
 To name a few, use the built-in Amazon ads tool to optimize your ad performance.
 Or, send protected book copies to readers and influencers on Google and Apple to collect reviews.
 Or, set up a pre-order as a part of your launch strategy.